Totchinuko/apiconan.totchinuko.fr/patches/sudo.enhanced.md

 - Fixed the controls of the player edition panel
 ### Photo Mode
 - Added a saved shot section to save up to 10 positions of the camera to go back to, provided the saved position is within the limited range.

+## 1.3.29
+- Improved the placement of Contextual containers/menus
+- Added a (convoluted) way to change the game's cursor.
+It requires you to install a png in your game's folder, but if like me you don't like the huge cursor, there are options now.